 Step 4: Position your battery over the battery portion of the template with the negative side down.
 Make sure your battery is placed over the beginning of your copper circuit.
 Take a small piece of clear tape and tape one side of your battery to hold it in place.
 Be sure to leave a portion of the battery uncovered so you can connect your circuit.

 Step 5: Fold your card in half and trim any excess borders from the front.
 Lastly, fold the back corner of your card on the fold line so that the copper tape over the stop sign makes a solid connection with the battery.
 The star light on your tree should now light!

 Once your students have practiced creating circuits, allow them to create their own designs.
 For a less guided approach, consider downloading this blank template and letting your students create their own circuit design on the back of their card.

 Did you and your students enjoy this activity?
 Give us your feedback in the comment section below.

-Ashley Krenn has been employed with Lincoln Learning Solutions for more than 8 years and is currently the Curriculum Science Lead in grades 6-8.
-She has more than 10 years of experience in the education field, where she has worked in both traditional and non-traditional classroom settings, as well as in the education management fields.
+Ashley Krenn has been employed with Lincoln Learning Solutions for nearly 10 years and is the Subject Matter Expert for Science courses in grades 7-12.
+She has more than 12 years of experience in the education field, where she has worked in both traditional and non-traditional classroom settings, as well as in the education management fields.
 Ashley maintains both a certification in General Science and Earth and Space Science in grades 7-12 in the state of Pennsylvania.
 Her favorite part of her job is finding new ways to make science learning interesting for students and helping them to connect science ideas to real-world applications.
 Outside of work, Ashley likes spending time with her family and friends, baking, and relaxing while binging Netflix.